As one of the fastest growing and most beautiful counties in Idaho, Kootenai County is one of the best places to work in law enforcement.

 - Meet all of the minimum requirements as an entry level applicant and;

-- Have successfully completed a POST certified Basic Detention, Corrections, Patrol, Emergency Communication Officer or comparable Federal
+- Have successfully completed a POST certified Basic Detention, Corrections or comparable Federal Academy and;

-- Have a minimum of twenty-four (24) months experience as a patrol deputy, detention deputy, corrections officer, or emergency communications
+- Have a minimum of twenty-four (24) months experience as a detention deputy or corrections officer.

 Idaho POST Certification